-All three Terra Hale gyms, in Shepherd’s Bush, Fulham, and Notting Hill, embrace the idea of eco-fitness wholeheartedly.
+All three Terra Hale gyms—in Shepherd’s Bush, Fulham, and a private personal training studio in Notting Hill—embrace the idea of eco-fitness wholeheartedly.
 From studios made almost entirely from recycled materials to cycling classes that use the electricity generated by the bikes to power the lights and scoreboard to selling excess electricity generated during sweat sessions back to the grid — they take the environment (and your workout) very seriously!

 In their Shepherd’s Bush gym, cycling classes are much the same as you’d expect anywhere else: competitive, sweaty, and fueled by disco beats.
 But the main, and most important, difference is that your progress isn’t counted in calories burnt, it’s calculated in watts generated.

 So don’t be alarmed when the instructors start shouting for you to amp up the wattage!
 It’s all very beneficial for both you and the Earth—each session generates up to 3300 watts—that’s proportionate to a medium-sized generator, people!
 Plus, there are monthly prizes for the people generating the most wattage.

 But don’t worry, you won’t be lost in a crowd of 20+ fitness enthusiasts cycling, boxing, and blasting muscles in the name of wellness.
 All classes are capped at a maximum of six people, so you’ll get all the individual attention you need to hit those performance goals.
 And no two are alike, meaning no matter how many times you take their BURN class, it’ll always be different.